CryptozombiesHQ/cryptozombie-lessons/sk/1/web3js.md

 ---

 Náš Solidity kotnrakt je hotový.
 Teraz potrebujeme napísať Javascriptový frontend, ktorý bude prepojený s našim kontraktom.
-Our Solidity contract is complete!
-Now we need to write a javascript frontend that interacts with the contract.

 Ethereum má Javascriptovú knižnicu ktorá sa volá **_Web3.js_**.
-Ethereum has a Javascript library called **_Web3.js_**.

 V neskorších lekciách sa pozrieme na to ako nasaďiť náš kontrakt do blokchain a ako nastaviť Web3.js.
 Prezatiaľ sa však pozrieme len na ukážkový kód, ako by sme pomocou Web3.js pracovali s nasadeným kontraktom.
-In a later lesson, we'll go over in depth how to deploy a contract and set up Web3.js.
-But for now let's just look at some sample code for how Web3.js would interact with our deployed contract.

 Ak ti to zatiaľ nedáva moc zmysel, nemaj obavy.
-Don't worry if this doesn't all make sense yet.

 ```
 // Takto by sme pristupovali k našemu kontraktu